spialelo/hw-hello-rails/Part1.md

 ## Check your work

+To make sure everything works, run the app locally.
+If using Codio, follow [these instructions]() to run and preview a Rails app locally.

+If developing locally,
-To make sure everything works, in the app's root directory say `rails server`, which starts the WEBrick app server listening on port 3000.
+in the app's root directory
+say `rails server`, which starts the WEBrick app server listening on port 3000.
 Then in a web browser visit `localhost:3000` and you should see the generic Ruby on Rails landing page,